mth/yeti/doc/reference.rst

 *value-type*.
 Hash map literals also unify all items key expression types, resulting in single *key-type*.
 The type of the list literal itself is *list<value-type>*, and the type of the hash map literal is *hash<key-type, value-type>*.
+Empty list and hash map constructors assign free type variables to the *value-type* and *key-type*.

 List literals can contain value ranges, where the lower and higher bound of the range are separated by two consecutive dots (*lower-bound* ``..`` *higher-bound*).
 The items corresponding to the range are created lazily when the list is traversed by incrementing the lower bound by one as long as it doesn't exceed the higher bound.
-The bounds and item types for a list containing range are always *number* (which means that the *value-type* is also a *number*).
+The bound and item types for a list containing range are always *number* (which means that the *value-type* is also a *number*).